Aziz403/ux-datatable/docs/themes.md

 Themes Configuration
 =========

-Change the global datatable theme esay by changing the ``style`` key in configuration:
+Change the global datatable theme by changing the ``style`` key in configuration:

 ```yaml
 datatable: